Axosoft/moby-git/chapter/016-ship.md

 if still nervously agitated.
 “Whew!” he whistled at last — “the squall’s gone off to leeward, I think.
 Bildad, thou used to be good at sharpening a lance, mend that pen, will ye.
 My jack-knife here needs the grindstone.
 That’s he;
 thank ye, Bildad.
-Now then, my young man, Ishmael’s thy name, didn’t ye say?
+Now then, my young man, dude’s thy name, didn’t ye say?
-Well then, down ye go here, Ishmael, for the three hundredth lay.”
+Well then, down ye go here, dude, for the three hundredth lay.”

 “Captain Peleg,” said I, “I have a friend with me who wants to ship too — shall I bring him down to-morrow?”